Evidlo/prelim/main.typ

   #figure(
       image("figures/scratch_static_assumption.png", height: 20em),
-      caption: [A static algorithm returns a retrieval which ideally should be close to the average density over a given temporal window.
-By the mean value]
+      caption: [A static algorithm returns a retrieval which ideally should be close to the average density over a given temporal window by the mean value theorem]
   ) <static_assumption>

   #figure(